 - 1. The Council will monitor, through the preparation of its Annual Monitoring Report, the delivery and effectiveness of policies of this Local Plan against specific performance indicators and targets set out in Appendix K: Monitoring Framework. - 2.
-The Council will commence a partial or full review of the Local Plan no later than five years from the date of adoption, or earlier where: - a. specific review trigger points as set out under policies and in the monitoring framework have been, or are likely to be, met; - b. collaborative working with other planning authorities, including those within the Leicester & Leicestershire Housing Market Area (HMA), establishes objectively the need for further provision of housing and/or employment land within the Harborough District and there is insufficient flexibility already provided for within the Plan; or - c. the Leicester and Leicestershire Strategic Growth Plan sets out a scale and spatial distribution of development for Harborough District which is significantly different to that set out in the Local Plan and there is insufficient flexibility already provided for within the Plan. - 3.
-Should a review be required under b. or c. above, it will be commenced within 12 months of the need for the review being established.
+A full or partial update of the Local Plan will be commenced (defined as the publication of an invitation to make representations in accordance with Regulation 18 of The Town and Country Planning (Local Planning) (England) Regulations 2012) within 6 months of the following: - a. the adoption by the Council of a Memorandum of Understanding (MOU) or Statement of Common Ground (SoCG) which proposes a quantity of housing or employment development to 2031 that is significantly greater than that allowed for in this Local Plan; or - b. in the absence of an adopted MOU or SoCG, 12 months from the date of publication of a Local Plan for Leicester City (defined as publication of an invitation to make representations in accordance with Regulation 19 of the Town and Country (Local Planning) (England) Regulations 2012) that includes satisfactory evidence of an unmet local housing need; or - c. conclusion of a review in response to specific trigger points as set out in the monitoring framework, including identification of significant and persistent shortfalls in the delivery or supply of housing against the housing requirement. - 3.
+Any full or partial update of the Local Plan triggered by 2. above will be submitted for examination within 30 months from the date it commenced. - 2.
+The Council will commence a partial or full review of the Local Plan no later than five years from the date of adoption, or earlier where: - a. specific review trigger points as set out under policies and in the monitoring framework have been, or are likely to be, met; - b. collaborative working with other planning authorities, including those within the Leicester & Leicestershire Housing Market Area (HMA), establishes objectively the need for further provision of housing and/or employment land within the Harborough District and there is insufficient flexibility already provided for within the Plan; or - c. the Leicester and Leicestershire Strategic Growth Plan sets out a scale and spatial distribution of development for Harborough District which is significantly different to that set out in the Local Plan and there is insufficient flexibility already provided for within the Plan.

+3. Should a review be required under b. or c. above, it will be commenced within 12 months of the need for the review being established.